Chart Color Schemes

 Infrastructure

-Five projects identified by AreaSearch are expected to influence the local area significantly: 27 Lang Drive Subdivision, 256 Paterson Road Subdivision, Sarroff's Shop Mixed Use Development, and Tocal Road Upgrade.
-Details on these key projects follow.
+Five projects identified by AreaSearch are expected to influence the local area's performance.
+These key projects include: 27 Lang Drive Subdivision, 256 Paterson Road Subdivision, Sarroff's Shop Mixed Use Development, and Tocal Road Upgrade.
+The following list details those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.